martymcflywa/gitpitch/PITCHME.md

 ---

-- Flat files written to local disk on host where read models are rebuilt/refreshed
+- Flat files written to local disk on host where read models are populated
-    - Goal is fast read model rebuilds/refresh
+    - Goal is fast read model population
     - Removes network bottleneck

 ---